thomasjallerton/nimbus-framework/docs/resources/RelationalDatabase.md

 ```

 ## Migrating Schema
 The database will initially not contain any schema, so this will need to be created.
-To do this it is recommended that you use the `@AfterDeployment` com.nimbusframework.nimbuscore.annotation on a function to perform the creation.
+To do this it is recommended that you use the `@AfterDeployment` annotation on a function to perform the creation.
 You can use a `RelationalDatabaseClient` to get the connection to the database and then plug that into a framework of your choice.
 Any deployment scripts/files must be included in the resources of your project as the `@AfterDeployment` function is deployed as a serverless function.

 An example of a complete database with a liquibase migration is:
 ```java